JBlond/debian_build_apache24/README.md

- make install       install as daemon make uninstall     uninstall daemon make clean         cleans the build files make install       run the deploy script make update        update from the sources and install as daemon make graceful      graceful apache restart
+ make install       install as daemon make uninstall     uninstall daemon make clean         cleans the build files make purge         removes everything from this on your system.
+Including Your config.
+Maybe also your document root. make install       run the deploy script make update        update from the sources and install as daemon make graceful      graceful apache restart